Skip to content

 disable:

-- null-byte-injection # legacy binary protocol uses \x00 markers
+- http-compliance-null-bytes # legacy binary protocol uses \x00 markers

 mode: detect_only # keep logging but don't break the legacy app